BackComposing Dances

 I'd written the tune several years before, as a second tune to Playford's “Indian Queen”.
 On this occasion I decided to write a dance which would be a cut-down version of “Indian Queen”.
 Of course you can take a longways duple minor dance and bend it round into a Sicilian Circle without changing it much.
 But I wanted to cut it down to a single circle, so you're working with one other person rather than three.
 “Indian Queen” starts with first corners set, turn single and two-hand turn.
 Obviously in a circle formation everyone could do that with their partner.
 But then second corners do the same — and in a circle you wouldn't want to repeat the movement with your partner again.
 So I decided to replace the turn single with a pass through, so you do the two-hand turn with the next person.
 I could have started A2 with this person, and the pass through to yet another for the second two-hand turn — but that means all you do with your partner is one set, and I didn't want it to be that much of a mixer; I think you should do a fair chunk of a mixer with your original partner.
 So I decided to finish the two-hand turn facing your original partner — but in each other's place.
 A2 is the same in this direction, so you do the two-hand turn with yet another person — plenty of interaction — and finish in your original place for the start of B1.

-Right- and left-hand stars become right- and left-hand turns, the back-to-back stays the same, and three changes of a circular hey becomes three changes of a grand chain round the big circle.
+Right- and left-hand stars become right- and left-hand turns, the back-to-back stays the same, and three changes in your fours becomes three changes of a grand chain round the big circle.
 That works really well, because you dance with three people in each turn of the dance, and then move on to the next three.

 When I tried it out, I immediately discovered that there was time for the turn single in A1 and A2 — so it became even more like “Indian Queen”.
 It's ostensibly simple — but it gets people disoriented (as some of mine do).
 And it's remained one of my most popular dances since I wrote it in 1982.
 Click here for the final version with a link to the tune.
 Does it fit the rules for “A good dance”?